kata-containers/kata-containers/docs/how-to/containerd-kata.md

 ### Install CNI plugins

-> **Note:** You do not need to install CNI plugins if you do not want to use containerd with Kubernetes.
 > If you have installed Kubernetes with `kubeadm`, you might have already installed the CNI plugins.

 You can manually install CNI plugins as follows: